 In addition to collecting interchange and assessment fees for distribution, payment processors like Worldpay offer substantial value enhancements and incur their own operating costs.
 These are passed on to merchants as payment processing fees.

 Processor fees ultimately support the software, equipment and professional services that make efficient payment processing possible: customer and technical support, software updates, risk and underwriting, statements and billing, product development and other overhead.

 There is wide variation between providers in terms of costs, based in part on the added-value services they can deliver.
-Processors that offer value on top of the basic payment authorization function are differentiated by services that can add a lot of value to your business:
+Processors that offer value on top of the basic payment authorization function are differentiated by services that can benefit your business:

-- Accept new and alternative payment types like digital wallets
+- Accepting new and alternative payment types, like digital wallets

 - Providing payment security to help prevent data breaches and minimize fraud